 Understanding the “Legal Black Hole” of Rapid Deportation

 It is important to recognize that what happened to this family is the direct result of policy choices made by the Trump Administration.
 Due to the rapid deportation policies imposed, families are still sometimes separated in what many experts are calling a “legal black hole.”

 A complaint filed last month by the American Civil Liberties Union (ACLU) of Texas noted that the Trump Administration has given individual border patrol agents virtually unfettered discretion regarding who goes where to wait for an asylum claim to be adjudicated.
 As a consequence, families can be separated—with some members being forced to wait in Mexico while others are in the United States.

 Call Our Los Angeles, CA Immigration Attorney for Immediate Guidance

-At the Law Office of Joshua L. Goldstein, PC, we are strong, dedicated advocates for immigrant rights.
+At the Goldstein Immigration Lawyers, we are strong, dedicated advocates for immigrant rights.
 Our law firm is committed to providing reliable, effective legal representation to each and every client.
 For a completely confidential consultation, please call us today, (213) 262-2000.
 We represent immigrants in Los Angeles and throughout the wider region, including in Pomona, Long Beach, West Covina, South Gate, Santa Monica, and Hawthrone.